Programme description

 In this first year there is a strong emphasis on improving your technical skills, including postproduction in photography.
 You are challenged by doing projects in which you take on different practices such as documentary, making portraits, studio practice and more.
 All these exercises and projects teach you a variety of strategies from which to create work.

-In addition, you will follow basic courses in graphic design and moving image to gain a better understanding of how contemporary photography is intertwined with other media.
+In addition, you will follow basic courses in publication design and moving image to gain a better understanding of how contemporary photography is intertwined with other media.
 By exploring the breadth of the field of photography and visual culture, you will start to discover where your own true interests lie.

 Your first semester is concluded with Collective Assessments right before the Winter Break.
 In the month of January, you will have a wide selection of workshops to broaden your toolbox.
 The Network Week is part of these workshop weeks.